 Turkeys are exceptionally curious and very talkative.
 The hens, who are smaller, have a range of noises and chatter most of the time, the stags will display their tail feathers and ‘gobble’ when they hear a strange sound.
 The long thing on their beak is their snood.

-We buy in four weaners each year from local breeders to supply us and family with meat for the year.
+We buy in weaners each year from local breeders to supply us and family with meat for the year.
 The pigs usually arrive at the end of April and will stay with us throughout the summer until they are ready to go to the butcher.

 Whilst they are with us the pigs live outside and have plenty of room to root around and wallow.
-Our ultimate aim is to have then roaming in part of the woods in summer as pigs make fantastic natural rotavators and can clear back brambles and undergrowth.
+Our ultimate aim is to have them roaming in part of the woods in summer as pigs make fantastic natural rotavators and can clear back brambles and undergrowth.